 Youth Organizing

-Join us this Spring 2026!
+Join us this Summer 2026!

 Youth MOJO

 During the summer, youth have an opportunity to participate in the Youth MOJO Summer Program and the Youth Leadership Retreat, where members develop and strengthen their leadership, public speaking, communication, advocacy, and organizing skills.
-Youth members develop leadership, communication, and advocacy skills to make positive changes in their community!

 Meeting Info